 EDVENTURE LEADERSHIP PROGRAM

-HSES transforms the hearts and minds of our students to serve and lead.
+HSES transforms the hearts and minds of our students to lead and serve in the modern world.
 Our Middle School students in 5th - 8th grade engage in six volunteer activities paired with a planned adventure to help enhance an understanding of the many communities that make Houston and Texas our home.

 At HSES, we believe that the best leaders are passionate about what they do and have the confidence to make sure it is done.
-Leaders are also courageous, integritous, honest and humble.
+Leaders demonstrate courage and integrity.
+They are honest, humble, and kind.
 We seek to build young leaders by nurturing the innate skills and curiosity of every student to make them leaders on campus and in the community at large.
 Our students gain an appreciation for what it takes to bring people to a cause and develop an appreciation for the community and environment in which they live.

 Each volunteer and learning opportunity is an experience that is designed to create awareness and empathy that impact one’s future interactions with the natural environment and with others.
 Empathetic individuals are better able to successfully manage relationships with others and be problem solvers.
-HSES students develop the skills and mindset to become caring and impactful leaders in their communities that continues beyond their years at HSES.
+HSES students develop the skills and mindset to become caring and impactful leaders during their time at HSES and beyond.

 Go.
 Serve.
 Lead.
 Matthew 20:26